Language is conceived in sin and science is its redemption.

-Julie received her doctoral degree in theoretical linguistics from the University of Toronto in 2015.
-Since then, she have worked as a post-doctoral researcher at the Hebrew University of Jerusalem, Georg-August University of Göttingen, and University of Tromsø.
-She is now a post-doctoral fellow in a DFG-funded project Action Sensitivity in Grammar at the Georg-August University in Göttingen.
+I received my doctoral degree in theoretical linguistics from the University of Toronto in 2015.
+Since then, I have worked as a post-doctoral researcher at the Hebrew University of Jerusalem, Georg-August University of Göttingen, and University of Tromsø.
+I am currently a post-doctoral fellow in a DFG-funded project Action Sensitivity in Grammar at the Georg-August University in Göttingen.

 Full CV

-Julie’s full CV can be found here (updated November 2023).
+My full CV can be found here (updated January 2025).

 Recent Projects